mtplr/blacomcalc/README.md

 ...       ...             ...            ...
 ```

-where the number `25` indicates the number of atoms in the molecule, followed by an empty line.
+where the number `25` indicates the number of atoms in the molecule, followed by a line.

-## Examples (WIP)
+## Quickstart and examples (WIP)

 If you launch the example files here enclosed in the _Quickstart_ folder, with `pyrl.xyz` as geometry
 and `atoms_list` as the input file, it is possible for example to compare the calculated bond
 lengths obtained here against e.g. the Avogadro molecule output [(picture here)](img/BL_avogadro.png).

 There's also a more interesting example.
-Starting files
-are `pyrl-dimer-gas.xtbopt.xyz` as geometry and `bonds-dimer.txt` as
+Starting files are `pyrl-dimer-gas.xtbopt.xyz` as geometry
-input.
-The latter was made using `convert-mol.py`
+and `bonds-dimer.txt` as input.
+The latter was made using `convert-mol.py` over `pyrl-dimer-gas.xtbopt.mol`.
-over `pyrl-dimer-gas.xtbopt.mol`.

 All of these molecular optimizations have been made with
 [xTB](https://github.com/grimme-lab/xtb).